DarinaKasprisinova/weather-temperature-app/README.md

 ![image](https://github.com/DarinaKasprisinova/weather-temperature-app/assets/61416662/1ba4412a-e320-41f7-ac22-039432b4ad64)

-your key shoud look like this uncensoured one do not use this one i will not work because i am deleting it
+your key shoud look like this uncensoured one do not use this one it will not work because I deleted it after I took the screenshot

 ![image](https://github.com/DarinaKasprisinova/weather-temperature-app/assets/61416662/a6e01d81-080f-4312-9553-42e95a62bc4a)